Seagate/cortx-motr/doc/sm/index.rst

 When a thread is running in kernel mode, the kernel might make a decision to block the thread.
 When a thread blocks, it stops running and another thread is selected to run on the processor.
-Later the kernel will *resume* the blocked thread and select it to run instead of another blocked thread.
+Later, the kernel will *resume* the blocked thread and select it to run instead of another blocked thread.

 Blocking can be voluntary or involuntary.
 A thread blocks voluntarily when it